-Wireless headphones – the focus of this guide – have existed for some time now, basically since Bluetooth as a standard was invented.
-Though battery powered and not physically connected to your phone, they have a cord connecting both buds – and sometimes a band around the neck too.
+Wireless earbuds – the focus of this guide – have existed for a while now, basically since Bluetooth was invented.
+Though battery-powered and not physically connected to your phone, they have a cord connecting both buds – and sometimes a band around the neck too.

-Read on for our top wireless Bluetooth earphone picks.
+Read on for our top wireless Bluetooth earbuds picks.

 1. Optoma NuForce BE Sport4